 9. Think about security.

 A secure Wireless Network is more than having a strong password, considering a holistic security approach by following best-practice that adapt to your network environment.
-Security features include traffic segration, WPA2\WPA3 encryption, Radius 802.1X authentication, Wireless Intrusion Prevention System (WIPS) implementation.
+Security features include traffic segregation, WPA2\WPA3 encryption, Radius 802.1X authentication, Wireless Intrusion Prevention System (WIPS) implementation.

 WiFi is just a component of your network of network infrastructure, and as such, it relies on and supports other network services.
 When designing the WiFi network, you must verify that DCHP and DNS configuration will support the wireless solutions.

-A proper WiFi network requires planning and highly skilled experts for a proper implementation, JDTech is the leader WiFi installation company in Northern NJ implementing highly efficient WiFi solutions to business and organizations across various industries and sections.
+A proper WiFi network requires planning and highly skilled experts for proper implementation, JDTech is the leader WiFi installation company in Northern NJ implementing highly efficient WiFi solutions to businesses and organizations across various industries and sections.
 We’re experts in WiFi planning, implementation, and support.
-Contact us at 888-580-4450 or firstname.lastname@example.org to learn more about our services and solutions.
+Contact us at 888-580-4450 or [email protected] to learn more about our services and solutions.